cypress-io/cypress-documentation/source/api/commands/task.md

 - Performing parallel tasks (like making multiple http requests outside of Cypress)
 - Running an external process

-In the `task:requested` plugin event, the command will fail if `undefined` is returned.
+In the `task` plugin event, the command will fail if `undefined` is returned.
 This helps catch typos or cases where the task event is not handled.
 If you don't need to return a value, explicitly return `null` to signal that the given event has been handled.

 ***Log a string to the terminal***